Utility Cloud Glossary

 A default required attribute on work orders.

 A scheduling setting on a work order.
-When a work order is set to reoccurring, a new work order will be created based off of and sharing the settings of the initial work order, based either off time or the completion of the initial work order.
+When a work order is set to reoccur, a new work order will be created with a start date and time based on the settings of the initial work order.

 An alternate name for work orders.